 Finally, when entering a model into the CDM Kernel using a normal 'flat' conceptual modelling view, like traditional ORM or (E)ER, the 'third dimension' can be added (reverse engineered) to such a flat model by means of existing algorithms.
-Examples of such algorithms can be found in [Ver83, Sho85, FM86, CH93, Cam94, CH94a, KS94].
+Examples of such algorithms can be found in [45, 42, 22, 8, 7, 9, 33].
 The key difference between each of these algorithms lies in the extent to which they try to incorporate semantic information that is hidden in the constraints and verbalisations provided with the schema.
-Currently, work is underway with the authors of [CH94a] in formalising their approach more in line with the CDM Kernel presented in this article.
+Currently, work is underway with the authors of [9] in formalising their approach more in line with the CDM Kernel presented in this article.

-3 Information Structures
+3. Information structures

-The formalisation of the CDM Kernel as presented here finds its origins in [BHW91], [HW93], and [HPW93], where it was presented as a formalisation of one of the ORM versions.
-In [BBMP95] and [HP95] the idea of an ORM Kernel was first presented.
+The formalisation of the CDM Kernel as presented here finds its origins in [4, 28, 27], where it was presented as a formalisation of one of the ORM versions.
+In [5, 25] the idea of an ORM Kernel was first presented.
 This ORM Kernel is configurable by means of a number of axioms of taste, adapting the ORM Kernel to the different ORM dialects.
-[BBMP95] also attempts to include ER into the ORM Kernel, but this was not a complete success as ORM diagrams and ER diagrams model the same domains on different levels of abstraction.
+Bronts et al. [5] also attempts to include ER into the ORM Kernel, but this was not a complete success as ORM diagrams and ER diagrams model the same domains on different levels of abstraction.
 In this article we do achieve this goal.

 The formalisation of the CDM Kernel therefore inherits a rich and well published history of constant refinements and additions.
 As we shall show in the next section, the formalisation is now fully able to handle ORM models, ER models and some OO models.
-Therefore we now call the formalisation the CDM Kernel, which is short for Conceptual Data Modelling Kernel.
+Therefore, we now call the formalisation the CDM Kernel, which is short for Conceptual Data Modelling Kernel.
 With its object-oriented extensions we believe it defines a generic modelling technique that is able to equate models in existing data modelling techniques and extends them with multiple layers of abstractions, i.e. 3-dimensional data modelling.

 To support object-oriented models, it must be possible to associate operations (methods) to types.
 A precise language for the definition of such operations will not be given in this article, neither syntax nor semantics.
-There is also, as yet, no general consensus as to what such a language should offer; both with respect to the underlying paradigm (functional, imperative, declarative, ...), nor with respect to the allowed set of operations.
+There is also, as yet, no general consensus as to what such a language should offer, both with respect to the underlying paradigm (functional, imperative, declarative, . . .), nor with respect to the allowed set of operations.

-3.1 Type taxonomy
+3.1.
+Type taxonomy

 We assume the reader has a basic knowledge of the concepts underlying ORM or ER.
 A conceptual schema consists of a set of types.
-Let TP be the set of all types in a conceptual schema, then this set can be divided in three subclasses.
-The first class is the set of object types OB.
-Within this class a subclass of value types $VL \subseteq OB$ can be distinguished.
+Let \mathcal{TP} be the set of all types in a conceptual schema, then this set can be divided in three subclasses.
+The first class is the set of object types \mathcal{OB} .
+Within this class a subclass of value types $\mathcal{VL} \subseteq \mathcal{OB}$ can be distinguished.
 Instances of a value type can, as stated before, be directly denoted on a communication medium.
-These instances usually originate from some underlying domain such as strings, natural numbers, audio, video, html, etc. Later a function is introduced that assigns a domain (set of values) to each value type.
+These instances usually originate from some underlying domain such as strings, natural numbers, audio, video, html. etc. Later, a function is introduced that assigns a domain (set of values) to each value type.